adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 In the rendered demo, we can see that Eleventy Image has resized the SVG and converted it into raster formats of much smaller file size (2.43%–40.33% of the original).

-On a small viewport (depending on your device’s pixel ratio) the browser is likely to load either the 3.4 kB or the 8.2 kB AVIF instead of the original 140KB SVG—a huge savings in user and site bandwidth.
+On a small viewport (depending on your device’s pixel ratio) the browser is likely to load either the 3.4 kB or the 8.2 kB AVIF instead of the original 140 kB SVG—a huge savings in user and site bandwidth.

 Here we’ve shown that Eleventy Image can solved the problem of editors uploading very large raster images and very large vector images, but why not go a little bit further?